jax-ml/jax/docs/jax-primitives.md

 ### Forward differentiation

-JAX implements forward differentiation in the form of a Jacobian-Vector Product (JVP) (you can learn more about it in {ref}`advanced-autodiff`).
+JAX implements forward differentiation in the form of a Jacobian-Vector Product (JVP) (you can learn more about it in {ref}`advanced-guides-jvp-vjp`).

 If you attempt to compute the `jvp` function, you'll get an error because you have not yet told JAX how to differentiate the `multiply_add` primitive.